nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-designer-git-access.md

 - Only **fast-forward changes** can be pushed.
 - Only **Studio Designer files** can be managed.
 Changes to the Modeler side of your project will automatically be rejected as we currently have no way to ensure the validity of your configuration made through this mean.
 - **We don't and will never allow rewriting history** to make sure you can always revert your project to a working state.
 Push force for instance will be rejected.
-- **No direct push to master branch**.
-The flow is to push to feature branches (e.g. `feature/my-feature-name`), then merge them on your master branch.
 - **Creating / Deleting Studio branches from Git is not allowed**.
 You need to use Studio for this.
 Reason is Nuxeo Studio manages business logic on top of them.
 - **Creating / Updating / Deleting tags from Git is not allowed**.
 Releases can be created through Studio’s interface or using a REST API.
 Again, this is tied to Studio managing business logic on top of this.